How to Export WordPress Posts

 To learn more, read: How to Send Exported WordPress Data to Zapier.

-How to Export WordPress Posts to Excel?
+How Do I Export WordPress Posts to Excel?

 - Go to All Export > New Export and select Posts.